9 Best Yogurts for Losing Weight

 Not That: Chobani Greek Yogurt Flip, Almond Coco Loco

-This yogurt is impressively low cal for a cookie-strewn treat.
-While it does have a bit more sugar than we’d ideally like to see it’s relatively low when you compare it to the competition.
-Save 120 calories and 5 grams of sugar by picking YoCrunch over Chobani.
-While the majority of the extra calories and fat in Chobani’s breakfast treat come from the almonds, the chunks of chocolate and coconut flavored ‘gurt are loaded with sugar.
-Doesn’t matter which option you ultimately choose, these chocolate and candy-filled yogurts should only be once and awhile treats—not daily snacks.
+While the majority of the extra calories and fat in Chobani’s breakfast treat come from the almonds, the chunks of chocolate and coconut flavored yogurt are loaded with sugar.
+It doesn’t really matter which option you choose, these chocolate and candy-filled yogurts should only be once and awhile treats—not daily snacks.

 Not That: Yoplait Whips!, Chocolate Mousse